Elder Class

 In the Autumn term we will be focusing on these Power of Reading books -'The Emperor's Egg' by Martin Jenkins and in the second half term ‘Bear and Rabbit: Rabbit’s Bad Habits’ by Julian Gough and Jim Field.
 During the term, we will be enjoying reading and writing information facts about penguins and Antarctica, researching and writing facts about rabbits, writing stories and diary entries inspired by our Power of Reading books, and listening to and creating our own poetry.

 Our maths learning will include ordering and sequencing numbers to 100 and beyond, addition, subtraction, multiplication and division.
 We will be using place value and number facts to solve problems.
 We will also be counting in steps of 2, 3 and 5 from 0, and in tens from any number, forward and backward.
 We will use addition and subtraction facts to 10 and 20 fluently, and derive and use related facts up to 100.
-Remember to keep practising your number bonds to 10/20 and 100 and times tables as we work our way through the Times Table Rockstars scheme, starting with 2s, 5s, 10s- and 3-times tables.

 In science, we will be learning about ‘Animals and Their Habitats’.
 We will learn which animals live in each different habitat in our school grounds and how they are adapted to surviving there.
 We will begin to understand simple food chains and how animals affect each other.